 Jeremy Adler, M.D., M.Sc.

-Assistant Professor, Department of Pediatrics and Communicable Diseases, Division of Pediatric Gastroenterology
+Clinical Associate Professor, Department of Pediatrics and Communicable Diseases, Division of Pediatric Gastroenterology

 Jeremy Adler, M.D., M.Sc. is an Assistant Professor in the Division of Pediatric Gastroenterology at the University of Michigan with a joint appointment in the Child Health Evaluation and Research (CHEAR) Center.
 Dr. Adler earned his M.D. degree at the University of South Florida College of Medicine.
 He trained in pediatrics at Boston City Hospital and Boston Medical Center.
 He practiced general pediatrics in New York for several years before moving to Michigan to train in pediatric gastroenterology at the University of Michigan.
 He then trained in health services research through the Robert Wood Johnson masters program at the University of Michigan, and in advanced improvement methods at Cincinnati Children’s Hospital.
 Dr. Adler joined the pediatric gastroenterology faculty at the University of Michigan in 2008.